orbital-materials/cdvae/notes.md

 Change the 'default' in `conf/default.yml` in order to run individual bits of the pipeline,

-Put this in a .env file, make sure that the wandb exists!
+Put this in a .env file, make sure that the wandb directory exists!
 ```
 export PROJECT_ROOT="/Users/markn/code/cdvae"
 export HYDRA_JOBS="/Users/markn/code/cdvae/hydra"